-This petite Parisian style bistro boasts a big flavourful menu with all the greatest hits of French Cuisine.
+This petite Parisian-style bistro in the heart of South Yarra boasts an extensive flavourful menu with all the greatest hits of French Cuisine.
 Enjoy Chez Oliver’s entrees and classic mains like boeuf bourguignon, lamb ragout, confit duck, orange roasted duck, foie gras served with chutney, bisque soup, coq au vin and much much more.
 For the sweet tooths, they’ve got crème brulee for two, chocolate fondant and a classic and decadent chocolate mousse with orange marmalade.

 Address: 268 Toorak Rd, South Yarra VIC 3141

 Phone: +61 3 9525 2273

 Hours: Tues-Thurs 6 pm-9.30 pm, Fri-Sat 12 pm-2.30 pm, 6pm-9.30 pm, Sat 9 am-9 pm

 What We Like: Chez Oliver Le Bistro is just off Melbourne’s infamous Chapel Street.
 We love the wine bar setting and the decadent chocolate mousse.
 Be sure to head out and explore the nightlife of South Yarra after your dinner.

 Key Things to Consider for Melbourne’s Best French Restaurants